Travel and expenses policy

 Payment

-At the point of booking, the hirer must provide their cost centre and employee number.
+At the point of booking, the hirer must enter onto the portal their cost centre and line manager.
 This allows internal reconciliation of the payment to the correct budget.

 The journey from home to work